Our People and Capabilities

 - Evidence recovery and processing: The Kansas City Evidence Response Team (ERT) consists of 24 primary and alternate members, both agent and support personnel, who have received extensive training in the various forensic skills and disciplines.
 These skills include latent fingerprint development, photography, trace evidence collection, blood spatter analysis, human remains recovery, bullet trajectory analysis, and crime scene sketching.
 The team has a full-time agent senior team leader and is divided into three eight-person teams that are on call for two-week intervals.
 The ERT also trains and deploys with state and local agencies and coordinates submission of evidence to the FBI Laboratory and other criminal labs.

-- Tactical support and crisis response: We have a SWAT (Specialized Weapons and Tactics) team that executes high-risk arrest and search warrants and develops and executes tactical solutions for barricaded subjects, high-profile event security, weapons of mass destruction events, hostage rescue, and executive/witness protection.
+- Tactical support and crisis response: We have a SWAT (Specialized Weapons and Tactics) team that executes high-risk arrest and search warrants and develops and executes tactical solutions for barricaded subjects, high-profile event security, weapons of mass destruction events, hostage rescue, and dignitary/witness protection.
 The SWAT team operates, maintains, and trains with several varieties of specialized vehicles, equipment, and weapons and conducts regular tactical training to stay ready for multiple and widely varied missions.

 - Bomb recovery and analysis: We have two special agent bomb technicians in Kansas City who can test and render safe a variety of explosive devices.
 They respond to calls of suspicious packages or objects and are deployed during bombing investigations, often working closely with our Joint Terrorism Task Forces.
 They gather diagnostic information from the explosives that may be relayed as vital intelligence to local investigators and to the national Terrorist Explosive Device Analytical Center.
 Our bomb techs often work and train with local first responders and law enforcement.